bfieldtools/bfieldtools/README.rst

 Citing bfieldtools
 ^^^^^^^^^^^^^^^^^^

-When using the software package in a publication, please cite:
+When using the software package in a publication, please cite these preprints available in ArXiv:

-Preprints in ArXiv (coming up)

 .. code-block:: BiBTeX